hoodunit/hoodunit.github.io/_posts/2014-03-19-solving-clojure-boot-time.md

 But what if we decide that we don't need runtime evaluation or compilation, at least for production?
 Then there's no sense in keeping around all of these extra functions that are never used.
 This idea is to generate a specific stripped production runtime for the application being developed.
 Instead of including the normal Clojure runtime/compiler with your app, the app would use this new stripped runtime.
 The runtime would differ from the normal runtime in the following ways:

 * All core functions that are not used are stripped out from the Clojure runtime and therefore not loaded in core initialization.
-* Runtime compilation and interpretation functions are removed.
+* Runtime compilation and evaluation functions are removed.
 * Unused metadata is also removed.

 This is a fairly easy idea to test.
 Take a few Clojure programs, see what `clojure.core` functions they rely on, strip the remaining functions from `clojure.core` source, recompile the Clojure runtime, and run the program using the new runtime.